NYPL/schemabuilder/README.md

 ## Tests

-From the project directory, tests can be ran using `phpunit`
+From the project directory, tests can be ran using `phpunit`.